samdotme/makethejump-backend/README.md

 This will take a few minutes to download, even on a fast internet connection.

-### Running Locally
+## Running Locally

 From a command prompt run

     python index.py

-You should see an output of text that ends with:
+You should see an output of text that includes:

-    Loaded embeddings
-    Loaded vector store
     Starting server on port 8000

-### Testing
+## Testing

 You can do a quick check of the system by visiting http://localhost:8000/makethejump/bot?prompt=suggest+a+cat+breed+for+me

 To test it with a front end user interface, you'll want to fire up the companion front end repository.
-You can find that here: https://github.com/samdotme/makethejump-bot
+You can find that here: https://github.com/samdotme/makethejump-frontend